Campari Group: The first century

 Campari shop in Galleria Vittorio Emanuele II in Milan.

 Campari Group traces its beginnings back to 1860, with the birth of its flagship brand and signature, red aperitif beverage Campari.
 Born in 1828, Gaspare Campari, the inventor of the recipe, was the 10th child of a farming family.
 Deciding to open his own bar, it became so successful that he opened another in the heart of Milan, making his own cordials, cream liqueurs and bitters in the basement.
 His choice of location near the Duomo coincided with the opening of Galleria Vittorio Emanuele, contributing to the fame of its bar and its bitters, then called Bitter all'Uso d'Olanda, which became extremely popular at the time.

 In 1904 the historic production site at Sesto San Giovanni was inaugurated.
 It would remain in operation until 2005 when a new production site was opened in Novi Ligure.

 In 1926 Davide, Gaspare's son, transformed the company by dropping the production of all drinks other than a Campari bitter and Cordial Campari.
 Davide dedicated his considerable energy and determination to making the brand known across the world.

 In 1932 Camparisoda, the first single-serve aperitif in the world, was launched.
 The bottle was designed by Fortunato Depero, one of the most famous Futurist artists of the time.
 The iconic bottle, unchanged to this day, has become a symbol of everyday "usable" design objects in Italy and the world.
 Depero's invention had many highly innovative features.
-It was the first single-dose product, it was ready for consumption and it contained the perfect pre-dinner drink mix of Campari and soda.
+It was the first single-dose product, it was ready for consumption and it contained a pre-dinner drink mix of Campari and soda.
 The bottle's striking design resembled an upside down glass.

 Davide Campari died in 1936; ten years later, the company incorporated as Davide Campari-Milano S.p.A.
 The company remained concentrated on this core product for most of the rest of the century, even after Domenico Garavoglia gained control of it in the 1970s.